JobtechSwe/mydata-app/README.md

   * If you get `Could not find tools.jar` then you need to point gradle to the JDK installation.
     * You can find it with `2>/dev/null find / -name tools.jar -path "*jdk*"`
     * If you don't have JDK installed then install it
-    * Creaste the file `~/.gradle/gradle.properties` with the line `org.gradle.java.home = /PATH/TO/JDK`
+    * Create the file `~/.gradle/gradle.properties` with the line `org.gradle.java.home = /PATH/TO/JDK`
   * Set up the device which will run the app (API Level 26, Android 8.0) https://facebook.github.io/react-native/docs/getting-started.html#preparing-the-android-device
-  * Start the device that will run the app from Android Studio (instructions on the facebook-site linked above)
+  * Start the device that will run the app from Android Studio, virtual devices are under Tools->AVD Manager
 * (Optionally, if you want it to automatically reload on code change) Install Watchman https://facebook.github.io/watchman/docs/install.html#installing-from-source
 * Install React Native cli `npm install -g react-native-cli`